tusharbhoyar04/My-Project/README.md

 # My-Project
 This is my first repository.
 <br>
-Author of Project - Tushar K. Bhoyar
+Author of Project - Tushar K. Bhoyar.